 Attorney: Florida never helped girl who livestreamed suicide

-Attorney Howard M. Talenfeld, right, talks to reporters as Gina Alexis, left, mother of 14-year-old Nakia Venant, who livestreamed her suicide on Facebook over the weekend, weeps and Stacie J. Schmerling, left, looks on, during a news conference, Wednesday, Jan.
-25, 2017, in Plantation, Fla.
-Nakia Venant's suicide is at least the third to be livestreamed nationally in the last month.
+Gina Alexis, mother of 14-year-old Nakia Venant, who livestreamed her suicide on Facebook over the weekend, weeps as she answers a question during a news conference, Wednesday, Jan.
+25, 2017, shows a in Plantation, Fla.
+Nakia Vena... .

 Add your comments below